-• Staff member completes incident report and gives to designated administrative staff member If a student reports incident to staff member:

-- Acknowledge a student's feelings. - Determine if there are safety issues that must be addressed immediately. - Student or staff member completes an incident report and gives it to a designated administrative staff member.
+- Staff member completes incident report and gives to designated administrative staff member If a student reports incident to staff member: - Acknowledge student's feelings. - Determine if there are safety issues that must be addressed immediately. - Student or staff member completes incident report and gives to designated administrative staff member.

-Step Two: Conduct Investigation - Did Bullying Occur?
+Step Two: Conduct Investigation - Did Bullying Occur? ----------- ---